jwelsch/TextTabulator/src/TextTabulator.Adapters.YamlDotNet/README.md

 ## Public API

-The API consits of the `TextTabulator.Adapters.YamlDotNet.YamlDotNetTabulatorAdapter` class. `YamlDotNetTabulatorAdapter` derives from the `IYamlDotNetTabulatorAdapter` to allow easy mocking for testing.
+The API consists of the `TextTabulator.Adapters.YamlDotNet.YamlDotNetTabulatorAdapter` class. `YamlDotNetTabulatorAdapter` derives from the `IYamlDotNetTabulatorAdapter` to allow easy mocking for testing.

 ### `TextTabulator.Adapters.YamlDotNet.YamlDotNetTabulatorAdapter`